lucendio/lecture-devops-code/tutorials/07_update-version-on-instance-group/README.md

 2. Deploy the service as an instance group containing 3 instances

-*__NOTE:__ Don't forget to make the load balancer aware of these instances, and, depending on whether the service is stateful or not, enable session persistence.*
+*__NOTE:__ Don't forget to make the load balancer aware of these instances, and enable session persistence if the service is stateful and needs it.*

 3. Implement one of the known deployment strategies by utilizing CM functionality